Circumnavigation of Iceland 2021

 • Digital visual journal link after voyage, including voyage log, gallery, species list and more!

 • Taxes and tariffs

-Day 3: Djupivogur - Superjeep excursion to Vatnajökull Glaciers
+Day 3: Djupivogur - Superjeep or coach excursion to Vatnajökull Glaciers

 Day 4: Seydisfjordur - Hiking in Skalanes Nature Reserve

 Day 6: Bus excursion to Lake Mývatn and Godafoss

 • Exploring unique flora and fauna